ThaneRigwald/ThaneRigwald.github.io/index.md

-Nothing to see at the moment.
-Work in progress!
+## Coming Next

+*  **2018-04-22** Looking at the structure of scores in soccer with applications to betting strategies in Asian Handicap and Over/Under markets.